-Few-layer graphene aqueous dispersions are obtained by exploiting liposomes as effective exfoliating agents for graphite.
-Raman measurements evidence the presence of non-oxidized double layer graphene as well as amphiphilic phospholipid molecules organized in bilayers in the samples.
+Few-layer graphene aqueous dispersions are obtained by exploiting liposomes as effective exfoliating agent for graphite.
+Raman measurements evidence the presence in the samples of non-oxidized double layer graphene as well as amphiphilic phospholipid molecules organized in bilayers.
 TEM analyses confirmed that the obtained homogeneous graphene nanosheets are embedded in the liposomal bilayer.
-The as-prepared graphene aqueous dispersion is stable for days and demonstrates significant antibacterial activity against both Gram-positive (Staphylococcus aureus) and Gram-negative (Escherichia coli) strains, with a reduction in the growth of S. aureus and E. coli as high as 60 and 78%, respectively.
+The as-prepared graphene aqueous dispersion is stable for days and demonstrates to behave as a significant antibacterial agent towards both Gram-positive (Staphylococcus aureus) and Gramnegative (Escherichia coli) strains, with a reduction in the growth of S. aureus and E. coli as high as 60 and 78%, respectively.